Table of Contents

 These three courses should normally be completed by the end of the sophomore year.

 ARTH4401 Seminar in Art Historical Research (three credits) is required and must be taken during the Junior or Senior year.
 This course is counted as one of the required eight courses discussed above.
 Please note: This course is offered only in the Fall semester of each year.
-For students graduating in 2013, one additional 4000 level course (three credits) is required.

 Students having earned a score of five on their AP exam may have the option of waiving the ARTH1101 and ARTH1102 requirement, although the same overall number of courses (11) for the major remains unchanged.
 Students having earned a score of four may waive either 1101 or 1102, but not both.